How to Obtain an Undefended Divorce with Divorce-Online

 To obtain an undefended divorce you will need to prove that your marriage has irretrievably broken down by establishing one of the five grounds for divorce.

-This undefended divorce timetable is based on the assumption that you are not instructing a solicitor and are either doing your own divorce with our help or having Divorce-Online manage your entire divorce for you.
+The below undefended divorce timetable is based on the assumption that you are not instructing divorce solicitors to handle your case and are either doing your own divorce with our help or having Divorce-Online manage your entire divorce for you.

 Here’s how an undefended divorce works;